 - Music, Movies, TV Shows, Apps, and Books: Automatically get iTunes purchases on all your devices set up with iCloud, or download previous iTunes music and TV show purchases for free, anytime.
 With an iTunes Match subscription, all your music, including music you've imported from CDs or purchased somewhere other than the iTunes Store, can also be stored in iCloud and played on demand.
-See iTunes Match on page 71.
-Download previous App Store and iBooks Store purchases to iPad for free, anytime. - Photos: Use iCloud Photo Library to store all your photos and videos in iCloud, and access them from any iOS 8.1 or later device, Mac with OS X Yosemite v10.10.3 or later, and on iCloud.com using the same Apple ID.
-Use iCloud Photo Sharing to share photos and videos with just the people you choose, and let them add photos, videos, and comments.
-See iCloud Photo Library on page 82.
-See iCloud Photo Sharing on page 83. - Family Sharing: Up to six family members can share their purchases from the iTunes Store, App Store, and iBooks Store.
+See iCloud and iTunes Match on page 64.
+Download previous App Store and iBooks Store purchases to iPad for free, anytime. - Photos: Use iCloud Photo Sharing to share photos and videos with just the people you choose, and let them add photos, videos, and comments.
+See iCloud Photo Sharing on page 74. - Family Sharing: Up to six family members can share their purchases from the iTunes Store, iBooks Store, and App Store.
 Pay for family purchases with the same credit card and approve kids' spending right from a parent's device.
 Plus, share photos, a family calendar, and more.
-See Family Sharing on page 36. - iCloud Drive: Safely store your presentations, spreadsheets, PDFs, images, and other documents in iCloud, and access them from your iPad, iPhone, iPod touch, Mac, or PC. iCloud Drive is available on any iOS 8 or later device and on any Mac with OS X Yosemite v10.10.0 or later.
-If you're using an earlier version of iOS, see Set up iCloud Drive on page 38. - Mail, Contacts, Calendars: Keep your mail, contacts, calendars, notes, and reminders up to date across all your devices. - Safari Tabs: See the tabs you have open on your other iOS devices and OS X computers.
-See Browse the web on page 59. - Backup: Back up iPad to iCloud automatically when connected to power and Wi-Fi. iCloud data and backups sent over the Internet are encrypted.
-See Back up iPad on page 163. - Find My iPad: Locate your iPad on a map, display a message, play a sound, lock the screen, temporarily suspend or permanently remove your credit and debit cards in Passbook & Apple Pay settings used for Apple Pay, or remotely wipe your iPad data.
+See Family Sharing on page 34.

+- iCloud Drive: Safely store your presentations, spreadsheets, PDFs, images, and other documents in iCloud, and access them from your iPad, iPhone, iPod touch, Mac, or PC.
+See About iCloud Drive on page 36. - Documents in the Cloud: For iCloud-enabled apps, keep documents and app data up to date across all your devices set up with iCloud. - Mail, Contacts, Calendars: Keep your mail, contacts, calendars, notes, and reminders up to date across all your devices. - Safari Tabs: See the tabs you have open on your other iOS devices and OS X computers.
+See Browse the web on page 55. - Backup: Back up iPad to iCloud automatically when connected to power and Wi-Fi.
+See Back up iPad on page 152. - Find My iPad: Locate your iPad on a map, display a message, play a sound, lock the screen, or remotely wipe the data.
 Find My iPad includes Activation Lock, which requires your Apple ID and password in order to turn off Find My iPad or erase your device.
 Your Apple ID and password are also required before anyone can reactivate your iPad.
-See Find My iPad on page 44.

-- Find My Friends: Share your location with people who are important to you.
-Download the free app from the App Store. - iCloud Keychain: Keep your passwords and credit card information up to date across all your designated devices.
-See iCloud Keychain on page 43.
+See Find My iPad on page 41. - Find My Friends: Keep track of your family and friends (when connected to a Wi-Fi or cellular network) using the Find My Friends app.
+Download the free app from the App Store. - iCloud Keychain: Keep your saved passwords and credit card information up to date on your devices.
+See iCloud Keychain on page 40.